The Best Beaches to Visit in Santa Cruz

 Santa Cruz Harbour Beach

-As Santa Cruz beaches go, this one features a range of activities and while surfing is high on the list, it also has access to a volleyball court and rental boats that range from kayak to sailboat.
+As Santa Cruz beaches go, this one features a range of activities and while surfing is high on the list, it also has access to beach volleyball courts and rentals that range from kayaks, paddle boards, and sailboats.
+On calm days, this is an especially popular place to enjoy paddle boarding, so join the locals, and hop in the water!

 Twin Lakes Beach

-Twin Lakes adjoins the Harbour beach and runs from the San Lorenzo River to Black Point.
+Twin Lakes adjoins Harbor Beach and runs from the San Lorenzo River to Black Point.
 It’s best suited to visitors who want a taste of the Santa Cruz beach experience but without the crowds of the main beaches.

-The water on this beach is warm, making it a favorite for water activities from surfing the waves to a casual kayak.
-As ever with ocean activities you’ll have to be careful of currents and undertow; it’s all too easy for the swell to catch an unsuspecting surfer unaware.
+The water on this beach is warm, making it a favorite for water activities from surfing the waves and boogie boarding to a casual kayak trip.
+As ever with ocean activities you’ll have to be careful of currents and undertow; it’s all too easy for the swell to catch an unsuspecting swimmer unaware.

 That said, there’s a lot to recommend at Twin Lakes as a Santa Cruz beach.
 There’s a good selection of parking on hand, and The Crow’s Nest, a highly popular restaurant, is close by should you go looking for food.